-Then, flatten the cookies with your hands.
-The thinner the crispier they will be.
-This cookie keto recipe doesn’t expand in the oven, so you don’t have to worry about cookie spreading on the tray.
+This keto oatmeal cookie recipe doesn’t expand in the oven, so you don’t have to worry about cookies spreading on the tray.

 Line a baking sheet with parchment paper and lightly grease the paper with oil.

-These keto breakfast cookies need to cool down completely to reach their best texture.
-Be patient, cool the cookies 10 minutes on the tray, then transfer to a cooling rack and cool 1 hour to appreciate their best texture.
+Be patient!
+Cool the cookies for 10 minutes on the tray, then transfer to a cooling rack and cool for 1 hour to appreciate their best texture.

 They are crispy on the sides and chewy in the center.
 They taste like your favorite oatmeal cookies with only wholesome, high fiber, and low-carb ingredients.

 These keto breakfast cookies must be stored in a cookie jar or any sealed container at room temperature.
 They store well for up to 6 days!

-Below I listed my favorite keto cookies recipe including my almond flour chocolate chip cookie recipe, perfect for breakfast or a keto dessert too!
+Below I listed my favorite keto cookie recipe, including my almond flour chocolate chip cookie recipe, perfect for breakfast or a keto dessert!

 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.